LafeLabs/thing/quadchart/quad3.md

 # Approach

-- build robots from trash
+- Build robots from trash
-- program robots to build everything else from trash
+- Program robots to build everything else from trash
-- encode documentation for full replication in all technology
+- Encode documentation for full replication in all technology